-The Yamaha YDP-163 was released in 2016.
-It has since been a popular and well-received digital piano on the market.
-Three years has passed since its release.
-In this Yamaha YDP-163 review, I will showcase all the pros and cons of this console style digital piano.
-But most importantly, I want to explain why I do not recommend this model in 2019.
+The Yamaha YDP-163 is a very popular piano since its release in 2016.
+You might be wondering if this is still a good choice in today’s market.
+In this Yamaha YDP-163 review, I will go through all the pros and cons of this upright style digital piano.
+But most importantly, I want to explain why I do not recommend this model in 2020.

 Yamaha YDP-163 is a console style digital piano.
 I quite like the look of it.
 It has a healthy mix of traditional upright piano and a modern digital piano.

 It would fit comfortably with most modern home decor.
 However if you have an extreme version of minimalism decor style, the YDP-163 would look somewhat out of place.
 It does help if you can get your hands on the white version, since that finish looks a lot cleaner.

 Compared to the YDP-143, the cabinet of the 163 is slightly lifted.
 This creates a beefy and more premium look of the instrument.

 One more difference compared to the 143 is that the 163 comes with a headphone placeholder.
 This is a convenient feature that I’m happy to see on any digital piano.

 The YDP-163 also features the sliding key cover.
 It is well designed and well built.
 The movement of the key cover is very smooth.